Atlas975/Notes/Networking/Network_traits.md

 -

 ## Network criteria
-- Effective  communication ov
+- Effective  communication over a network requires accounting for the following:
-### Delivery
-- Data needs to arrive to correct device only
+    - **Delivery**: data needs to arrive to correct device only
-### Accuracy
-- Data loss shouldn't occur from distortion or noise.
+    - **Accuracy**: data loss shouldn't occur from distortion or noise.
-### Timeliness
-- Data packets must arrive without significant delay or else they'll be dropped
+    - **Timeliness**: data packets must arrive without significant delay or else they'll be dropped
-### Jitter
-- The delay in packet arrival must be consistent.
+    - **Jitter**: The delay in packet arrival must be consistent.

 ## Bandwidth
 - In bits per second, refers to the speed of bit transmission a medium can accommodate.